 The prospects for the 2019 individual market are directly affected by the premiums, and in turn, new enrollment and renewal in the individual market for 2018.
 The individual market is composed of the on-exchange market (which is about 85 percent subsidized) and the off-exchange market (which is entirely unsubsidized).
 The individual market includes roughly 6 million Americans who are unsubsidized and bear the full brunt of premium increases (see the Six Million Americans Impacted Most Directly by Premium Increases starting on page 8).
 These are the people who benefit most from policies that foster better enrollment with an improved risk mix.
-In state-based marketplaces and the FFM, over 8 million Americans receive subsidies.
+In state-based marketplaces and the FFM, over 8 million Americans receive subsidies and are largely shielded from the effect of premium increases by increased federal subsidies.
 The data below on enrollment reflects only the on-exchange enrollment, and only the data from the federally facilitated marketplace, since in some states operating state-based marketplaces - such as California - open enrollment for 2018 does not close until Jan.
 31, 2018.
 Off-exchange enrollment is not readily available because no single agency is tasked with compiling these numbers for all states in a systematic and timely fashion.